billstclair/mineplace/README.md

 This project started as a remake, from scratch, in Elm, and has morphed into a federated social media interface for the spatially-oriented.

 ## Tech

+The client-side code is Elm compiled to JavaScript, which will run in any modern web browser.
+I'll wrap $0.99 iOS and Android apps around the webapp, but you can always use a mobile browser for free.

+The server side is initially Elm on Node.js, using [billstclair/elm-websocket-framework package](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework/latest), but if that doesn't scale well enough, I'll switch to [elm-beam](https://github.com/hkgumbs/elm-beam), if it's up to the task by then.

 See [persistence.md](https://github.com/billstclair/elm-jsmaze/blob/master/Persistence.md) for information about how boards and players are persisted.